law-lin/Collink/README.md

 # Collink

 During Google's Computer Science Summer Institute program, I worked with Alex (MIT '23) and Charles (Seton Hall University '23) to develop a website that allows students to connect with each other on their own college campuses.
+Check the site out [here](http://collink.appspot.com/)!

 The technologies we used were:
 * Python
 * HTML/CSS